DrummerDee/Power-Puff/README.md

 ## What was learned
 With this application, I learned to create a REST API on the server using Cors and Express.
-Additoinallearned to organize my code with a class constructor, which reduced the time inputting new character data.
-More importantly, this application pushed me to practice routing using tools like [Postman](https://www.postman.com/).
+Additionally I learned to organize my code with a class constructor; which reduced time inputting new character data.
+More importantly, this application pushed me to practice using tools like [Postman](https://www.postman.com/) to ensure proper routing.
 I also integrated a request method to render my static files.
 Lastly, I remembered how much fun it was growing up watching Powerpuff girls as a child.

 ## Built With
 * Node.js